Informational, commercial

 Best-fit roles for an associate degree

-An associate degree is strongest when it helps you qualify for accounting support roles that need practical transaction, records, and reconciliation skills but may not require a bachelor's degree.
+An associate degree in accounting is strongest when it helps you qualify for accounting support roles that need practical transaction, records, invoice, AP, AR, payroll, and reconciliation skills but may not require a bachelor's degree.

 - Accounting clerk or accounting assistant.